-At each of September 30, 2023 and December 31, 2022, approximately 100% of the Company's fixed maturity and short-term investments trading portfolio were rated investment grade (Baa2 or higher) by third party rating services.
-There were no non-investment grade securities in the fixed maturity and short-term trading portfolio.
-The average credit quality of the Company's fixed maturities and short-term investments trading portfolio, excluding short-term investments held by the Two Sigma Hamilton Fund, at each of September 30, 2023 and December 31, 2022 was Aa3.
+At each of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, approximately 100% of the Company's fixed maturity maturities and short-term investments trading portfolio were rated investment grade (Baa2 or higher) by third party rating services.
+There were no non-investment grade securities in the fixed maturity maturities and short-term investments trading portfolio.
+The average credit quality of the Company's fixed maturities and short-term investments trading portfolio at March 31, 2024 and December 31, 2023, excluding short-term investments held by the Two Sigma TS Hamilton Fund, at each of September 30, 2023 and December 31, 2022 was Aa3.

-The average yield to maturity on the Company's fixed maturities and short-term investments trading portfolio increased to 5.4% at September 30, 2023 from 4.7% at December 31, 2022.
+The average yield to maturity on the Company's fixed maturities and short-term investments trading portfolio increased to 5.4% 4.9% at September 30, 2023 March 31, 2024 from 4.7% 4.5% at December 31, 2022 December 31, 2023.

-The expected average duration of the Company's fixed maturities and short-term investments trading portfolio increased modestly to 3.3 years at September 30, 2023 from 3.2 years at December 31, 2022.
+The expected average duration of the Company's fixed maturities and short-term investments trading portfolio increased modestly to was 3.3 years at September 30, 2023 from 3.2 years at December 31, 2022.
+March 31, 2024 and December 31, 2023, respectively.

-Two Sigma Hamilton Fund
+Two Sigma TS Hamilton Fund

 Although Two Sigma has broad discretion to allocate invested assets to different opportunities, the current strategy is focused on highly diversified liquid positions in global equities, futures and foreign exchange markets.
 Through its investments in Two Sigma Futures Portfolio, LLC ("FTV"), Two Sigma Spectrum Portfolio, LLC ("STV") and Two Sigma Equity Spectrum Portfolio, LLC ("ESTV"), we seek to achieve absolute dollar denominated returns on a substantial capital base primarily by combining multiple hedged and leveraged systematic investment strategies with proprietary risk management and execution techniques.
 These systematic strategies include, but are not limited to, technical and statistically-based, fundamental-based, event-based, market condition-based and spread-based strategies as well as contributor-based and/or sentiment-based strategies and blended strategies.
 FTV primarily utilizes systematic strategies to gain broad macro exposure to FX, fixed income, equity and credit indices, and commodities, predominantly by trading futures, spots, forwards, options, swaps, cash bonds and exchange traded products.
 STV primarily utilizes systematic strategies to trade U.S.-listed equity securities and related instruments and derivatives.
 ESTV primarily utilizes systematic strategies to trade non-U.S.-listed equity securities and related instruments and derivatives.
-At September 30, 2023, the Company owns a 20.1%, 16.1% and 8.6%, interest in each of the FTV, STV and ESTV funds, respectively.
+At September 30, 2023 March 31, 2024, the Company owns a 20.1% 17.7%, 16.1% 18.7% and 8.6% 10.2%, interest in each of the FTV, STV and ESTV funds, respectively.

-Two Sigma Hamilton Fund invests in Two Sigma Funds ("Two Sigma Funds"), which are stated at their estimated fair values, which generally represent the Company's proportionate interest in the members' equity of the Two Sigma Funds as reported by the respective funds based on the net asset value ("NAV") provided by the fund administrator.
+Two Sigma TS Hamilton Fund invests in Two Sigma Funds ("Two Sigma Funds"), which are stated at their estimated fair values, which generally represent the Company's proportionate interest in the members' equity of the Two Sigma Funds as reported by the respective funds based on the net asset value ("NAV") provided by the fund administrator.
 The Company accounts for its investment in Two Sigma Funds under the variable interest model at NAV as a practical expedient for fair value in the consolidated balance sheets.

-The Company's investments in Two Sigma Funds at September 30, 2023 and December 31, 2022 are as follows:
+The Company's investments in Two Sigma Funds at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023 are as follows: